Boredom seems to go hand in hand with becoming an adult.

 For many, this means being a little more self-aware.
 If you catch yourself doing the things that caused you boredom in the past – avoiding socialization or working too late, for example – you need to stop and figure out how to break the pattern before it settles.
 You definitely shouldn’t shake up your life only to force yourself into the same old habits again.

 It’s absolutely normal to feel bored from time to time.
 If you are feeling bored with your life, though, you can take control and shake off that feeling.
-Identify why you are bored and what you can do to make a change, then put in the effort to give yourself a better life.
+Identify why you are feeling bored and what you can do to make a change, then put in the effort to give yourself a better life.
 While it can be scary to leave behind the kind of safety that boredom brings, you’ll end up happier once you decide to take a chance.